Nomura quarterly profit jumps but momentum slows

 The benchmark Nikkei stock average was up 63 percent as of September 30 compared with a year earlier, but it was up just 6 percent for the July-September quarter.

-Nomura on Tuesday posted a net profit of 38.1 billion yen ($389.9 million) for July-September, up sharply from 2.8 billion yen a year earlier, but down from 65.9 billion yen in April-June.
+Nomura on Tuesday posted a net profit of 38.1 billion yen (242 million pounds) for July-September, up sharply from 2.8 billion yen a year earlier, but down from 65.9 billion yen in April-June.

 The result was lower than the Starmine SmartEstimate of 43 billion yen, derived from the projections of four top-ranked analysts.